turingschool/best-of-jon-stewart/README.md

 ```
 As a user,
-- When I type in a Jon Stewart quote, the click "Add Quote!",
+- When I type in a Jon Stewart quote, then click "Add Quote!",
-- I see that quote appear on a new card to the right (card includes, icons and "0 likes")
+- I see that quote appear on a new card to the right (card includes icons and "0 likes")
 ```

 ### Step 2: